yalmip/yalmip.github.io/_posts/2016-09-17-naninmodel.md

 y(5) = x;
 ````

+Another fix is to vectorize you computation, as these issues often arise when using some simple naive for-loop.

 ### Bad data to begin with

 Crap in crap out.
 Of course, if you create a model which contains NaNs, you will have NaNs in your model.
 Hence, check your data!